anuraglamsal/currency-classifier-backend/README.md

-Flask backend for currency classification.
+Flask backend for the currency classification project.